The grand traditions laid down by Terry Wogan and Graham Norton mean we

 Milking it

 The spokesperson for the country in question makes too big a meal out of their short time on screen.
-One finger.

 -